Mehrozkhan/Canny_edge_detection_opencl/README.md

 ### Executing different example
 1. Different sample examples are placed in the images directory (src/InputImages).
-2. To run different example set we have to change the image name in the CannyEdgeDetection.cpp source file(Provide the complete path for images).
+2. To run different example set we have to change the image name in the CannyEdgeDetection.cpp source file.
       - https://github.com/Mehrozkhan/Canny_edge_detection_opencl/blob/e03c6eaf914d0a8ef5ae45ec18fad20cd608fe6c/src/CannyEdgeDetection.cpp#L211
 3. Rebuid the project and execute.